Peace Poster 2019

-At the Cabinet meeting on 20 November 2016, DG Nigel along with Marion and Manjit Kular (our independent judge) had the difficult task of deciding which of this year’s entries should go forward to the MD final.
-After much deliberation, the entry from Xavier Baker-Wood, sponsored by the Lions Club of Ipswich, was declared the winner.
+At the Cabinet meeting in November 2018, DG Mandy along with 2 other judges had the difficult task of deciding which of this year’s entries should go forward to the MD final.
+After much deliberation, the entry from Eva Remeikaite, sponsored by the Wisbech Lions Club, was declared the winner.

 Special Needs Category